dina-elorbany/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working directory
+A README.md file, at the root of the folder of this project, describing what each script is doing